Ramb0a/awesome-adversarial-machine-learning/README.md

 > An adversarial example is an input to a machine learning model that is intentionally designed by an attacker to fool the model into producing an incorrect output. [source](http://www.cleverhans.io/security/privacy/ml/2017/02/15/why-attacking-machine-learning-is-easier-than-defending-it.html)

+For example start with an image - add a perterbed image and fool the

 ![Adversary Image 1](adversary01.png)

 ![Adversary Image 2](adversary02.png)